paolo-torres/interview-prep/system_design/glossary/00_glossary.md

 ## Scalability

 Scalability is the capability of a system, process, or a network to grow and manage increased demand.
 A system may have to scale because of many reasons like increased data volume or increased amount of work, e.g., number of transactions.
-Generally, the performance of a system, althgouh designed (or claimed) to be scalable, declines with the system due to the management or environment cost.
+Generally, the performance of a system, although designed (or claimed) to be scalable, declines with the system due to the management or environment cost.

 **Horizontal vs. Vertical Scaling:** Horizontal scaling means that you scale by adding more servers into your pool of resources, whereas vertical scaling means that you scale by adding more power (CPU, RAM, storage, etc.) to an existing server.
 Good examples of horizontal scaling are Cassandra and MongoDB as they both provide an easy way to scale horizontally by adding more machines to meet growing needs.
 Similarly, a good example of vertical scaling is MySQL as it allows for an easy way to scale vertically by switching from smaller to bigger machines, however this process often involves downtime.